ivpn/ivpn.net/src/content/blog/misleading-promises-of-the-worlds-fastest-anonymous-military-grade-vpns.md

 ## 5\.
 “The best VPN”

-or "market leading VPN" and “best VPN for X”
+or "market leading VPN" and “best VPN for X”.

 Eight out of ten VPN providers we looked at claimed they are the best for everyone or for a specific purpose.
 This number alone demonstrates the issue with this claim.